npip99/Minecraft/README.md

 And this will use the 1.12.2 forge installer to create the server.
 Then you may put any desired mods into the `./mods` directory.

-If you would like to use versions other than 1.12.2, or if you would like to save custom modpacks for easy reuse, then you should create a .zip with the following directory structure:
+If you would like to use versions other than 1.12.2, or if you would like to save custom modpacks for easy reuse, then you should create a .zip with the following directory structure and use the following command:

 ```
 ./forge-setup.sh -m my_modpack.zip -d ~/my_modded_minecraft_server